 The pound hit a 31-year-low against the U.S. dollar right after the Brexit vote in 2016, and it remains not far off that nadir today.
 Make no mistake, London is always an expensive city—but the U.K. is a better deal now than it was for decades.
-Read our Insider’s Guide to London, as well as Do’s and Don’t for Your Trip to London, which Wendy’s then-14-year-old son wrote in 2016 right after Wendy took advantage of the post-Brexit values and booked a family vacation there.
+Read our Insider’s Guides to London, Scotland, and the Cotswolds, as well as Do’s and Don’ts for Your Trip to London, which Wendy’s then-14-year-old son wrote in 2016 right after Wendy took advantage of the post-Brexit values and booked a family vacation there.

 Jan 2016: $1 = .68 pounds

 The rand has fluctuated quite a bit against the dollar in the last five years, looking strong as recently as a year ago.
 It’s weakened since then, so carpe diem.
 Here’s what awaits you in Cape Town and the Winelands, and here’s our Insider’s Guide to South African Safaris.